Skip to Main Content

 3. The APA-accredited Clinical Neuropsychology Specialty Program (CNSP) provides training in clinical neuropsychology within a hospital-based setting that is consistent with Houston Conference Guidelines.
 The CNSP is APA-accredited as a specialty program in clinical neuropsychology.
 CNSP postdoctoral fellows complete two years of accredited training in the CNSP.
 (Jennifer Davis, PhD, ABPP-CN, Director & Anjali Palav, PhD, Associate Director)

 4. The postdoctoral Research Fellowship Program (RFP) provides postdoctoral research training for individuals from various disciplines related to behavioral science.
 These primarily research focused fellowships are hospital-based fellowships funded by individual faculty research grants or NIH T32/F32 Training Grants.
 This program offers emphasis areas in Adult, Child, Health Psychology/Behavioral Medicine, and Neuropsychology.
-(Elissa Jelalian, PhD, Director and Jennifer Freeman, PhD, Associate Director)
+(Elissa Jelalian, PhD, Director and Lindsay Orchowski, PhD, Associate Director)

 Additionally, visit the Center for Alcohol and Addiction Studies for details on training programs within the School of Public Health: